inblockio/DataSymmetry/README.md

 **deploy**: `yarn run goerliWriterDeploy` or `yarn run goerliEventWriterDeploy`

-configuration is provided to deploy on ropsten and mainnet as well (see `hardhat.config.js`)
+- configuration is provided to deploy on ropsten and mainnet as well (see `hardhat.config.js`)
+- for a list of all availabel scripts look at the file `package.json`